hiddenasbestos/ImageTools/readme.md

 * The border on the left (when shifting) and right (when the source width is not an exact multiple of bytes/words) is set to index 0.

+* Pixel formats 'GB', 'NES' and 'SEGA' automatically split into 8x8 tiles and ignore the `-tiles` option.

 ---